-Clobetasol propionate gel, cream and ointment contain the active compound Clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
+Clobetasol propionate ointment USP, 0.05% contains the active compound Clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
 Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

-Each gram of the 0.05% ointment contains Clobetasol propionate 0.5 mg in a base of propylene glycol, sorbitan sesquioleate, and white petrolatum.
+Clobetasol propionate ointment USP, 0.05% contains Clobetasol propionate 0.5 mg/g in a base of propylene glycol, sorbitan sesquioleate, and white petrolatum.

 Like other topical corticosteroids, Clobetasol propionate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.

-Clobetasol propionate gel, cream and ointment are contraindicated in those patients with a history of hypersensitivity to any of the components of the preparations.
+Clobetasol propionate ointment, 0.05% is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparations.

 Pediatric patients may be more susceptible to systemic toxicity from equivalent doses due to their larger skin surface to body mass ratios (see PRECAUTIONS: Pediatric Use).